techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 region = "europe-west2"
 ```

-Once its done you'll have a your Kubernetes cluster all ready to go!!!
+Once its done you'll have your Kubernetes cluster all ready to go!!!

 ### Step 9 - Configure your **kube control**